suhanlim/Ebugi-Time/README.md

 # Create T3 App

+This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-## Package Manager: pnpm
+## Using Package Manager: pnpm

 https://pnpm.io/installation

-Using npm
+## Using npm
 We provide two packages of pnpm CLI, pnpm and @pnpm/exe.

-pnpm is a ordinary version of pnpm, which needs Node.js to run.
+- `pnpm` is a ordinary version of pnpm, which needs Node.js to run.
-@pnpm/exe is packaged with Node.js into an executable, so it may be used on a system with no Node.js installed.
+- `@pnpm/exe` is packaged with Node.js into an executable, so it may be used on a system with no Node.js installed.

 ```
 npm install -g pnpm
 ```

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

 ## What's next?
 How do I make an app with this?

 We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.